-Project title: The Disputed Protection of Intellectual Property as an Investment in the European Innovation Ecosystem
+Project title: The Protection and Enforcement of Intellectual Property in EU Investment Agreements

 Researcher: Clara Ducimetière